Abhi na jao chhod kar

 Rafi was singing in my ears as I sat near my balcony and the wind kissed my hair.
 It was a thing of wonder for people to see someone from my generation loving Rafi songs.
 But I guess it was a generalisation people casually made.
 I knew so many people who could listen to Rafi for hours and appreciate the sheer beauty of poetry in the song.
 Youngsters like me, high on pain, high on love, some even on substances; would meet on weekends in book cafes and organised modern age mehfils.

 It was one such art club meeting where I met him.

-I had arrived early in the evening and managed to stuff myself between two bookshelves.
-In fact, I was camouflaged very well.
+I had arrived early and managed to stuff myself between two bookshelves.
+In fact I was camouflaged very well.
 It was kinda my spot.
 Only the regulars knew where to find me only if they were looking.
 I liked sitting there because then I could just listen to the entire mehfil without interacting with anyone often.
-Towards the end, when it would be my turn to present poetry I would straighten up and just recite whatever I would compose while listening to the others.
+Towards the end, when it would be my turn to present poetry I would sit straighter and just recite whatever I would compose while listening to the others.

 But that day, something shifted in the universe.

 I was settled in my spot when he entered the café.
 He was new.
 I had not seen him there before.
 He seemed nervous.
 His hands scratched his nose a lot.
 A nervous tic, I suppose.
 He was wearing faded blue jeans and a light blue shirt.
-He had a guitar on his back.
-His hair was messy.
+He has a guitar on his back.
+His hair were messy.
 As if he could never align them even if he tried.
 I sat there observing him.
 He was looking everywhere in an attempt to find a companion.
-Yet he was deliberately avoiding eye contact with the barista to avoid interaction with him.
+Yet he was deliberately avoiding eye contact with the barista to avoid interaction.
 He was a paradox.
 I loved figures of speech.